-If you are a 'Christmas Leaver' (you are 16 after 30 Sept 2024) you must stay on the school roll until December 2024.
-If you want to leave school before May 2025, we would like to work closely with you to help you reach your goal.
+If you are a 'Christmas Leaver' (you are 16 after 30 Sept 2022) you must stay on the school roll until December 2022.
+If you want to leave school before May 2023, we would like to work closely with you to help you reach your goal.
 There are a number of people we can work with to make you better prepared for a college placement or getting a job.
 Speak to your Pupil Support Leader for advice, the earlier you do this, the better we can support you.

-UNIVERSITY ENTRANCE
+Back to Contents Page UNIVERSITY ENTRANCE